 January – about 35 gallons

-Reducing Heat Loss
+Reducing Heat Loss in Our RV

 Our windows are only single pane, so we cover them with plastic to reduce heat loss in our RV, and it makes such a big difference.
 This year I was kind of lazy about getting them covered and we ended up having some cold days with them uncovered, and on one of those days when it was around 32 degrees outside I found that while our thermometer read 75 degrees on our refrigerator, it read 66 degrees after being moved next to a window.

 Although some people cover their windows with Reflectix, I have to have light in winter, so last year we covered our windows with a combination of bubble wrap and shrink plastic, and this year I made storm windows out of plexiglass and removable Velcro covers for the screens from clear vinyl.
 I wrote a separate blog post about my experiences with various cold weather window protection methods if you’d like to check it out.
-(I also have a blog post about window treatment ideas, if your windows need a makeover!)

 Some people who full time in an RV in cold winter climates have problems with condensation accumulating on the windows.
 Fortunately we haven’t encountered this problem, but for those that do, insulating the windows can make a big difference.
 Running a humidifier can as well, but just lowering the humidity alone can still result in money literally going out the window (in the form of electric or propane heat) if your windows are still cold, and if you do insulate your windows, you may find this alone solves the condensation problem.
 (If not, I do have a blog post all about what causes condensation in RVs and ways to prevent it.)